 FLT LT FRANCESCA O’BRIEN

-I started with the ATC 11 years ago and reached the highest rank of Cadet Warrant Officer.
+I started with the ATC when I was 17 years old and reached the highest rank of Cadet Warrant Officer.
 During my time as a cadet I represented the wing and region in various sporting events and gained my scholarship and achieved silver solo wings at the age of 17 at Swansea airport.
 At the age of 20 I became an officer and within my first year being commissioned I gained my community sports leadership, BEL, mountain bike leader, archery leader and first aid at work.
-In 2011 I was promoted to flight lieutenant as the commanding officer at 1998 – the same year I married my husband Alex who then became a CI on the sqn.
+In 2011 I was promoted to Flight Lieutenant as the Commanding Officer at 1998 – the same year I married my husband Alex who then became a CI on the sqn.
 More recently the sqn was recognised at being in the top three most improved squadrons in the UK.

-I joined the ATC as a cadet 11 years ago (2004) while accompanying a friend and haven’t left since.
-Managed to reached the rank of Flight Sergeant, and while I was in University decided to make the transition to staff member as an Adult Sergeant.
-Looking to join the RAF at some point in either an aircrew or technical role.
+I joined the ATC as a cadet in 2004 while accompanying a friend and haven’t left since.
+I managed to reach the rank of Flight Sergeant as a Cadet, and while I was in University I decided to make the transition to a staff member.
+I enjoy carrying out all aspects of the D of E Award Scheme and field craft exercises which all the Cadets benefit from and enjoy at the same time.

 Outside of cadets I enjoy cycling and other activities cadets as taught me.
 I would recommend joining the ATC to any youngster as you can get so much out of it providing you put in the time and effort.